-You’re home after hours of work, turns on Wi-Fi in your phone and wait – but nothing happens!
+Android WiFi connection failure problem is very common among Android users.
+You’re home after hours of work, turns on WiFi on your phone and wait but nothing happens!
 You have tried turning it off and turning it on again, and there’s no change.
 That sounds pathetic, right?
 Well, do not worry.
 You are not the only one who has encountered these WiFi connection failure issues in Android.

 You would have come across this issue often.
 Let’s look at the possible reasons first.